deanjhkim/seng637-a4-deanjhkim/Assignment4-ReportTemplate.md

 We need in order to assess the quality of our test suites.
 Mutants allow us to introduce defects into our program in order to check and see if our test suite will catch these mutants, or if they will get past our testing.
 This is important because it allows us to improve our testing in the absence of any real defects in the production code.

 **Advantages**
-- Allows a quantatative measurement of how robust your test suite is.
+- Allows a quantitative measurement of how robust your test suite is.
 - Ensures that bugs are unlikely to slip past your testing.

 **Disadvantages**